How to Get Rid of Eczema

 Calling for all success stories!

-By the way, I need more real foodie or natural living success stories to share on my blog!
+By the way, I'd love more real food or natural remedy and recovery stories to share on my blog!
 If you have one to share, please email me: Kelly@KellytheKitchenKop.com.
 Thank you!

 My story is about our 4 year old daughter when she had eczema behind her knees and inside her elbows.
 The dermatologist gave me special soap and some sort of prescription medicine, but I knew something wasn't right on the inside.
 These remedies only treat the outside.